-As a "foreign private issuer", the Company is exempt from Section 14 proxy rules and Section 16 of the Securities Exchange Act of 1934.
+As a ''foreign private issuer'', the Company is exempt from Section 14 proxy rules and Section 16 of the U.S. Exchange Act.

-The Company is a "foreign private issuer" as defined in Rule 3b-4 under the United States Securities Exchange Act of 1934, as amended (the "U.S. Exchange Act").
+The Company is a "foreign private issuer" as defined in Rule 3b-4 under the U.S. Exchange Act.
 Equity securities of the Company are accordingly exempt from Sections 14(a), 14(b), 14(c), 14(f) and 16 of the U.S. Exchange Act pursuant to Rule 3a12-3 of the U.S. Exchange Act.
 Therefore, the Company is not required to file a Schedule 14A proxy statement in relation to the annual meeting of shareholders.
 The submission of proxy and annual meeting of shareholder information on Form 6-K may result in shareholders having less complete and timely information in connection with shareholder actions.

 The exemption from Section 16 rules regarding reports of beneficial ownership and purchases and sales of common shares by insiders and restrictions on insider trading in our securities may result in shareholders having less data and there being fewer restrictions on insiders' activities in our securities.